 Food & Drink from Home:

-Groups are welcome to bring their personal food and beverage (non-alcoholic) items from home; however we ask that no coolers or personal food and beverages items be stored and/or consumed inside the lodge.
-Alcohol brought from home is NOT permitted on property.
+Groups are welcome to bring their personal food and beverage (non-alcoholic) items from home; however, we ask that no coolers or personal food and beverages items be stored and/or consumed inside the lodge.
+Alcohol brought from home is NOT permitted on the property.
 As an alternative, personal items may be enjoyed out on the patio.
 We appreciate your cooperation!